 7. Suspension and Termination of Membership

-7.1 A member may be suspended or terminated by the Congress on the recommendation of the Executive Committee of the ICSD.
+7.1 A member may be suspended or terminated by the Congress on the recommendation of the Executive Board of the ICSD.

 7.1.1 A member from any category of membership may be suspended for a period or for life for: